AV101 2019 Workshop Tour

 Today’s audiences are avid media consumers with event demands above the casual gathering.
 They want to be engaged, even distracted from their cell phones.
 Providing an excellent environment for the event will go a long way to engaging your audience.

-Venue - Hotels sell rooms, Food & Beverage (F&B).
-The meeting rooms are often free of charge if thee is a large enough F&B contract.
+Venue – Hotels sell rooms, Food & Beverage (F&B).
+The meeting rooms are often free of charge if there is a large enough F&B contract.
 Of course, the venue wants to maximize use of their available space, they should be aware some physical issues impact the audience experience, then the client’s choice to return for another meeting.
 Free civic or university events should also follow these best practices.

 AV Vendor – In-house AV firms (or venue AV staff) have the benefit of “exclusive” provider of sound, lighting, AV, video and often electricity for meetings.
 Their ultimate client is the GM of the venue.
 The better AV provider is a consultative partner with the venue to support the client event.
 Too often the in-house AV provider has staff that is not aware of the “audience experience.”
 The result is screens, sound systems, etc. are not optimized for the client, room or event.